Will Marquette cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Golden Eagles have played as a favorite of -145 or more once this season and won that game.
+- The Badgers have played as an underdog of +140 or more just one time this year and came away with a win in that game.

-- Marquette has a 59.2% chance to win this game based on the implied probability of the moneyline.
+- Wisconsin has an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.

 Marquette vs. Wisconsin Over/Under Stats